MadMatcher/MadLib/README.md

 * *How to scale?* When the tables A and B to be matched are large (e.g., 5M+ tuples), scaling is difficult.
 MadLib provides Spark-based solutions to these problems.
 * *How to label examples?* MadLib provides a variety of labelers that the user can use (to label data in the command-line interface, using a Web browser, etc.), and ways to extend or customize these labelers.

+### Additional Details

+* The core functions of MadLib include create_features, featurize, down_sample, create_seeds, label_data, label_pairs, train_matcher, apply_matcher.
+* Features use well-known similarity measures such as TF/IDF, Jaccard, Overlap, Cosine, etc., and well-known tokenizers such as word-level tokenization and qgrams.
+* Labelers are objects that allow users to label using command-line interface and Web browser.
+If all matches are known, you can use them to simulate labeling (using the Gold Labeler).
+This facilitates development, debugging, and computing matching accuracy.
+* Matchers can use classification models from Scikit Learn and PySpark MLlib.
+* Features, labelers, and matchers can be customized and new types can be easily added.

 ### Case Studies and Performance Statistics

 We have used the functions in MadLib or earlier variants in many real-world applications in domain science and industry.
 We will report more details here in the near future.